-Last year (98) I again tried to move, this time setting my sights to a much more achieved goal with a move locally to Oxton.
-However, after some rather questionable work practices of a local letting agency I was once again left disappointed.
+Last year (98) I again tried to move, this time setting my sights to a much more achievable goal with a move locally to Oxton.
+However, after some rather questionable work practices of a local letting agency, I was once again left disappointed.

 Now my 'seven-year stretch' in 'Birkenhell' is about to come to its end.
 The once inevitable and now almost unbelievable is about to happen...
 I am at last leaving Birkenhead!

 This weekend I will be moving into a new flat in Bebington on the Wirral.
 It may not be so far from Birkenhead, but you have to know Birkenhead like I do to appreciate the fact that you don't have to go far from it to be a million miles away!

 There are some though, who feel that my moving away from Birkenhead will mean a huge decline in my fountain of story-worth material.
 They think a move to a quieter neighborhood will have me climbing the walls in search of some sort of incident, drama, or excitement.
 Perhaps they're right, but I am not so sure.
 I tend to be able to find stories in the strangest places.
 However, Birkenhead has provided me with some great material for my often animated and sometimes plain unbelievable stories.

 I came to live in Birkenhead quite by accident.
 An old friend, Dominic, had invited me up to stay with him in his place in the town.
 I had visited 'Domo' earlier that year so I thought I had a good idea of what I was in for.
 However what I had not understood was that Domo had moved from the address where I had visited him, to a new abode in Birkenhead.